Apply for the Black Youth Development and Mentorship Program

 The Black Youth Development and Mentorship Program introduces Black students in grades 11 and 12 to career options in government.

-The program is offered in the summer and provides 8-week, paid summer jobs for Black youth in grades 11 and 12 who are planning to attend university or college.
+The program is offered in the summer and provides 8-week, paid summer jobs (work experiences) for Black youth in grades 11 and 12 who are planning to attend university or college.
 Students earn a salary, get real-world work experience, learn how government works and explore different jobs.

-Summer jobs start on 3 July 2024 and end on 28 August 2024.
+Summer jobs start on 7 July 2025 and end on 29 August 2025.

 Mentorship and networking